-Cervical screening has helped to prevent cervical cancer by diagnosing and treating pre-malignant lesions.
-However unfortunately attendance to screening fluctuates and has been falling recently prompting a number of national campaigns to combat this.
+Cervical screening can help to prevent cervical cancer by diagnosing and treating pre-malignant lesions.
+Unfortunately, attendance to screening fluctuates and has been falling recently prompting a number of national campaigns to combat this.

 There are around 3,200 cases of cervical cancer in the UK each year.